dogshoes/gotenna-notes/README.md

 ### Res Command

 Reset RF hardware?
-The [Si4460](https://www.silabs.com/Support%20Documents/TechnicalDocs/Si4464-63-61-60.pdf) is a High-Performance, Low-Current Tranceiver by Silicon Labs.
+The [Si4460](https://www.silabs.com/Support%20Documents/TechnicalDocs/Si4464-63-61-60.pdf), mentioned in the resulting output, is a High-Performance Low-Current Tranceiver by Silicon Labs.

 Interesting to note, this command is sesensitive to trailing extraneous characters.